ScienceZoneUK/science-zone-uk/python_pit/wk12/coffee_machine_class.md

 ---

 ## ☕ Activity 2: Coffee Machine
-You need to save the class CoffeeMachine.py into a folder to be able to use it.
+You need to copy and save the class coffee_machine.py ( in wk12 repository) into your python folder to be able to use it.

 ### ☕ CoffeeMachine Class Documentation